The Break Up: When the Soulmate Shit Doesn’t Work

 In a quiet corner on the ocean-view deck of the Crow’s Nest we started a conversation that lasted five years.
 We divulged stories and histories and the impacts of such that weights on us all year after year—the chains we drag around and rearrange.
 What can look trivial to an outsider had become known to us—we shared, analyzed, found blame and help each other forgive.
 Life was full, again.

 It was an obsessive relationship—a gut reaction to the prior bad marriage.
 Jon was everything my ex wasn't.
 He was attentive, truly romantic, introspective and intelligent.
 We could talk about everything—great debates about religion and politics and science that went on for hours often in between the nightly marathon sexual events.
 And they were events; each one a mystical transcendence—an epic adventure that could be silently re-visited when friends inquired about the perpetual scabs on his knees or the blood stains on his pants.
 He blamed his basketball workouts but we smiled at each other, knowing the real story—the frequency and intensity of our lovemaking.
-It wasn't just sex and it was more than love; it was an energy exchange—chemical.
+It wasn't just sex and it was more than love; it was an energy exchange.
+Chemical.

 Day after day he left sweet messages on my phone, notes on my pillow and said that nothing was right before I came into his life.
 But as good things do and time and circumstance swirl up the dirt at our feet, a thing happened.
 A weird thing.

 Then slowly, after months of soul-bearing and apologizing and shared tears, I told him to go away for good.
 No more coming back with tempting words.
 No more proclaiming love where there could be no exposure.
 He was to be fully there with me or completely out.
-There had to be an ending.
-One just can’t go around and around like those useless fans pushing more dust than air.

 He was fading from my memory—slowly, daily, like old photographs; sometimes I couldn’t picture him at all.
 I could sense a day coming when thinking of him would not produce a jump in my breathing or a stab of pain in my side that often triggered a panic attack.